Franklin & Marshal Global Barometers Logo

 GBTR Dimensions

 The GBTR includes five dimensions: De Jure Protections, De Facto Protections, LGBT Rights Advocacy, Socio-Economic Rights, and Societal Persecution.
-The five dimensions are comprised of 17 items which measure levels of protection and persecution toward transgender individuals.
+The five dimensions are comprised of 17 indicators which measure levels of protection and persecution toward transgender individuals.
 The five items in the LGBT advocacy dimension are shared with the GBGR.

 De Jure Protections

-Based on the International Covenant on Civil and Political Rights (ICCPR), the De Jure Protections domain measures the extent to which a country’s constitution and laws protect the fundamental human rights of transgender individuals.
+Based on the International Covenant on Civil and Political Rights (ICCPR), the De Jure Protections dimension measures the extent to which a country’s constitution and laws protect the fundamental human rights of transgender individuals.
 While the a priori function of the state is to protect its citizens, states may discriminate in carrying out this responsibility by criminalizing gender identity and expression and denying these individuals their human rights.

 De Facto Protections

-Based on the International Covenant on Civil and Political Rights (ICCPR), the De Facto Protections domain considers the ability of a state to implement laws that ensure the protection of gender identity minorities.
+Based on the International Covenant on Civil and Political Rights (ICCPR), the De Facto Protections dimension considers the ability of a state to implement laws that ensure the protection of gender identity minorities.
 It is assumed that states that do not criminalize gender identity minorities will also provide legal protections, such as freedom from arbitrary arrest or the right to a fair trial.
 However, negative societal attitudes and the influence of regressive political elites may circumvent protective laws, creating conditions where gender identity minorities are deprived of legal protections.

 LGBT Rights Advocacy

-The LGBT Rights Advocacy domain indicates state sanction or suppression of LGBT advocacy.
+The LGBT Rights Advocacy dimension indicates state sanction or suppression of LGBT advocacy.
 Effective organizing is necessary to further LGBT human rights.
 States, with their monopoly on the legitimate use of force, may use police forces to protect or impede LGBT minorities’ freedom of association and right to assemble.

 Socio-Economic Rights

-Based on the International Covenant on Economic, Social, and Cultural Rights (ICESCR), the Socio-Economic Rights domain signals gender identity minorities’ abilities to seek and enjoy socio-economic opportunities without discrimination.
+Based on the International Covenant on Economic, Social, and Cultural Rights (ICESCR), the Socio-Economic Rights dimension signals gender identity minorities’ abilities to seek and enjoy socio-economic opportunities without discrimination.
 Anti-discrimination laws in employment, housing, and health are a baseline measure of a state’s commitment to protecting human rights.

 Societal Persecution

-The Societal Persecution domain captures whether gender identity minorities are targeted for violence or murder based on their gender identity or gender expression.
+The Societal Persecution dimension captures whether gender identity minorities are targeted for violence or murder based on their gender identity or gender expression.
 It measures the ability of gender identity minorities to seek redress from state authorities in cases of unequal treatment or discriminatory violence, as well as the state’s ability to restore justice in such cases.

 Data Collection